“Spirit Of The Moment”

 Unfortunately, I had to grow up the hard way, and with all the adversity and sickness in my family, I turned to drugs and alcohol to escape the pain of seeing my family suffer.
 I am very proud to say that I quit drinking when I was young and I have not had a drink in over 25 years.

-Since I was really young, I always had a passion for skateboarding and was influenced by the older guys to t to become a better skater.
+Since I was really young, I always had a passion for skateboarding and was influenced by the older guys to want to become a better skater.
 With the challenges in my life, I used skateboarding to get it all Out!
 Skateboarding was a release for me and was reflected in how I skated, always releasing energy and anger.
 In Venice, you had to be tough, have an edge.
 I thought that was who I was for a while until I finally realized that I was so much more.

 Just a few years ago everything was going great.
 I had a new job; I had the happiest house on the block, with a beautiful wife, and 3 amazing daughters all going to the same elementary school that my wife and I went to here in Venice.
 Everything was perfect.
 We had our stuff to deal with though, as one of my younger twin girls, Maile, was diagnosed with Type 1 diabetes when she was 5 years old.
 There is no cure.
 Caring for her diabetes requires management 24/7, is extremely challenging, and at times, very overwhelming.